trinker/sentimentr/README.md

 accurate in parsing sentences with a much lower computational time.
-We see that Stanford takes the longest time while **sentimentr** and **syuzhet** are comparable depending upon lexicon used. **RSentiment** is a bit slower that the fastest versions of either **sentimentr** or **syuzhet**.
+We see that Stanford takes the longest time while **sentimentr** and **syuzhet** are comparable depending upon lexicon used. **RSentiment** is a bit slower than the fastest versions of either **sentimentr** or **syuzhet**.

     ase_100 <- rep(ase, 100)